chloealbright/DevHiveMind/Language/Typescript/this keyword.md

 ---
 tags:
+  - javascript
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation explain `this` keyword.
 Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-26
 Relates:
 ---
 In JavaScript, the `this` keyword is dynamic, depending on its invocation context.
 Key points include: